nicklockwood/layout/README.md

 *Q. Will Layout ever support macOS/AppKit?*

 > There are no plans at the moment, but this would make sense in future given the shared language and similar frameworks.
-If you are interested in implementing such a feature, please create an issue on Guthub to discuss the approach.
+If you are interested in implementing such a feature, please create an issue on GitHub to discuss the approach.

 *Q. Will Layout ever support Android/Windows?*